clach04/pysksync_mirror/readme.txt

 The server needs both the certificate and key file.
 Note if the key file is protected by a pass phrase the server process will prompt on the console!
 For convenience, consider removing the pass phrase from the key file.

+Also the server can verify the client certificate too:

+    {
+        "use_ssl": true,
+        "ssl_server_certfile": "cert.pem",
+        "ssl_server_keyfile": "key.pem",

+        "ssl_client_certfile": "cert.pem",
+        "ssl_client_keyfile": "key.pem",
+    }

+NOTE this example is using the same cert (and key) for both client and server.